 Expectations caused all of these problems.

 Our lives are full of expectations.
-We hardly ever don’t have expectations as to what a situation will be like or what another person will do.
+It’s very rare not to have expectations as to what a situation will be like or what another person will do.

 And those expectations cause us heartache, anger and sadness.